itspatrickchoi/cs50_final/README.md

 ### Future updates?

+- Deploy on Heroku
 - Theme design change
 - Proper weather display
 - Clock update to also display digital clock
 - Have tags assignable to tasks items
 - Filter view for tasks
 - Display of stats such as streaks of succesfully completed foci
+- Not just have streaks but have an entire point/score system, the better you do, the higher score you get
+- Maybe have a global leaderboard
 - Visualization of stats in e.g. graphs/curves etc
+- Actual email notifications
 - Add minigames like rock-paper-scissors, Tic-Tac-Toe etc
 - ...